nunomourinho/forensicVmAutopsyUserManual/1-todo.md

          - [x] Server transfer speed (calc)
    - [ ] Make a webservice server that collects and analysis the statistics
    - [ ] Make a webservice client that sends the statistics to the server

+Other manuals:
+- [ ] Compile and join api documentation from forensicVM server in the developer section
+- [ ] Compile and join api documentation from forensicVM client in the developer section
+- [ ] Create a project site> https://pages.github.com/